sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-11-Spring JUnit Basics.md

   first_name: ''
   last_name: ''
 ---
 First of all, what is JUnit?
-JUnit is Java provided library to autmate your unit tests cases.
+JUnit is Java provided library to automate your unit tests cases.
 A project can have million lines of code and probably thousand methods, Just to make sure that the methods are behaving same as what they suppose to be, we write unit test cases for those methods.
 This keeps your project bug safe with future edits on method.

 Let's quickly jump into JUnit configuration.
 Add following lines in pom.xml
 {% highlight XML %}